 - Collaborate with the sales team to develop lead generation strategies that so far have boosted leads by 30%.

-Pro tip:Use action verbs such as “Spearheaded,” “Led,” “Managed” and “Collaborated” at the start of your bullet points to make your contributions stand out and convey a sense of initiative and leadership.
+Pro tip:Use action verbs such as “Spearheaded,” “Led,” “Managed,” and “Collaborated” at the start of your bullet points and quantify achievements whenever possible to make your contributions stand out.

 5. Highlight your education